nathan-willett/Group-Z/README.md

 ## Required Classes:
 ### Item Class
+The Item class stores information about the individual items.
 | Method                       | Description |
 | ---------------------------- | ----------- |
 | `Item(String name, double price)` | Constructor that takes a name and a price as arguments. |